Rational partition models under iterative proportional scaling: Model families satisfying the GRIP

 \subsection{Staged tree models}

 In this section, we explore the implications of the results in Section \ref{sec:GRIP} for staged tree models.
-We show that a staged tree model is \textit{balanced} and stratified if and only if the associated matrix satisfies the GRIP, leading to a new characterization of balanced, stratified staged trees.
+We show that a staged tree model is balanced and stratified if and only if the associated matrix satisfies the GRIP, leading to a new characterization of balanced, stratified staged trees.
 In particular for the associated \multipart matrix, the IPS algorithm results in the MLE after one cycle.

-To define balanced, first we must describe the interpolating polynomial of a staged tree $\T$, first introduced in \cite{GS18}.
-For any vertex $v\in V$, we can consider the sub-tree graph $\T_v$ rooted at $v$.
+To define the notion of a balanced staged tree, first we must describe the interpolating polynomial of a staged tree $\T$, first introduced in \cite{GS18}.
+For any vertex $v\in V$, we can consider the subtree $\T_v$ rooted at $v$.
 We denote the set of root-to-leaf paths of $\T_v$ (or equivalently the $v$-to-leaf paths in $\T$) as $\Lambda_v$.